Engine ECU Remapping FAQs; Should you do it?

 Car enthusiasts frown on this because a turbocharged car doesn’t sound good, power delivery is not linear, and rpm redline is also lower.
 However, turbocharged cars are a blessing for someone looking to remap their car.
 Unless someone adds performance parts to a naturally aspirated car, it’s not going to gain much with just remapping.
 A Turbocharged car, on the other hand, can start making around 25 per cent more power with just a reflashed ECU with Stage-1 map.

 For most tuning companies, Stage 1 does not require any extra performance part.
-Stage 2, Stage 3 and Stage 4 require additional parts like an intercooler, free flow exhaust, intake manifold, bigger airbox, air filter, etc.
+Stage 2, Stage 3 and Stage 4 require additional parts like an intercooler, free flow exhaust, intake manifold, bigger airbox, air filter, etc. Learn: What is straight pipe Exhaust and should you get it?

 As an example, Stage 1 Revo remap claims that 2018 Skoda Octavia RS (230PS and 350 Nm) can make 313-330 PS of power and 434 Nm to 488 Nm of torque.